 Interviewer: Once someone has been attacked by a dog, at one point should they contact an attorney and what are the steps that are going to be taken?

-Stephen Boutros: Immediately because we need to make sure that animal control is involved.
+Stephen Boutros: Immediately because I need to make sure that animal control is involved.
 They’re the best record keepers in that situation.
 If a dog is within someone’s home, you need animal control because they have the authority to go in and extract the dog and quarantine the dog and get the dog tested.
 That’s very important.

 Avoid Making a Statement to the Homeowner’s Insurance Adjuster—Refer All Calls to Your Attorney